uit-cosmo/blobmodel/docs/parameter_distributions.rst

    * - "zeros"
      - array of zeros

-As you can see, some of these distribution require an additional ``free_parameter`` to specify the distribution.
+As you can see, some of these distributions require an additional ``free_parameter`` to specify the distribution.
 This is done by the ``*_parameter`` arguments.

 Let's take a look at an example.
 Let's assume we want to sample the blob amplitudes from normal distribution with 5 as the scale parameter.